 One of the brokers who promoted it – David Sia – has been given the appointment again.

-Its permit allows for 76 studio style units in a 12-level, 12.2 metre wide structure with windows on its east and west facade.
+Its permit allows for 76 studio style units in a 12-level, 12.2 metre wide structure with windows on its east and west.

 Each floor has an average of eight dwellings.
-The top, an outdoor communal space, will also contain an inbuilt BBQ, dining tables and seating areas.
+The top will also contain an inbuilt BBQ, dining tables and seating areas (story continues below).

-Slab Architects, which this month won approval to develop its next office headquarters, in Collingwood, penned the 21-23 Anthony Street proposal.
+Slab Architects, which was this month approved to develop its headquarters, in Collingwood, penned the CBD proposal.

 All the new neighbours

-The Dysin block is in a small lane between Franklin and A’Beckett streets within cooee of Queen Victoria Market.
+The Dysin block is in a small lane between Franklin and A’Beckett streets near Queen Victoria Market.

-Addresses immediately west of the market are zoned West Melbourne.
+Addresses west of the market are zoned West Melbourne.

-Queen Victoria Market is also where the area’s biggest redevelopment is taking shape, incorporating what is known in planning circles as the Munro site – a 6329 sqm parcel City of Melbourne acquired for $76m in 2014 from a local family which held it since 1910.
+QVM is also where the area’s biggest redevelopment is taking shape, a redevelopment incorporating the Munro site – a 6329 sqm parcel City of Melbourne acquired for $76m in 2014.

-Other mooted projects in the pocket include SP Setia’s 65-level Uno at 111 A’Beckett Street, a site earmarked until recently for a complex called Paradigm.
+Other mooted projects in the pocket include SP Setia’s 65-level Uno at 111 A’Beckett St, branded Paradigm.

-A little further away is a major infrastructure investment – the State Library train station, part of the $11 billion Metro Tunnel project which will connect North Melbourne and the University of Melbourne to South Yarra via the city.
+A little further away is the State Library train station, part of the $11 billion Metro Tunnel project which will connect North Melbourne and the University of Melbourne to South Yarra via the city.

-Recently completed residential projects around 21-23 Anthony Street include the landmark 92-storey Aurora Melbourne Central at 224 La Trobe Street, Victoria One at 452-472 Elizabeth Street, Light House at 450 Elizabeth Street, Swanston Central at 168 Victoria Street and Iglu Melbourne City at 229 Franklin Street.
+Recently completed residential projects around 21-23 Anthony St include the 92-storey Aurora Melbourne Central at 224 La Trobe St, Victoria One at 452-472 Elizabeth St, Light House at 450 Elizabeth St, Swanston Central at 168 Victoria Stand Iglu Melbourne City at 229 Franklin St.

-The former Central Equity headquarters at 350 Queen Street on the south east corner of A’Beckett Street was recently replaced with a couple of major skyscrapers within a project called Queens Place.
+The former Central Equity headquarters at 350 Queen St on the south east corner of A’Beckett was recently replaced with a couple of 80 floor skyscrapers – a project called Queens Place.